 "It just breaks my heart sometimes...all the brains of a good engineer and they're pushing carts at Walmart.
 All that technical knowledge and experience is just being lost."

 Bill's answer was to develop the FE Exam Preparation class.
 The FE Exam Prep class helps the next generation of engineers take an important step towards getting their engineering license, whether they have a U.S. or international engineering degree or experience.

 The seed for Bill's desire to work with refugees was planted while working in the Middle East for over a decade.
 While he was there, he learned to speak Arabic.
 He also saw first-hand what life was like for those living in refugee camps in Lebanon and Jordan.

 Because of his language skills and experience living and working in the Middle East, Bill says it has been a natural fit to welcome refugee families to Tucson.

 Bill says that when people arrive in a new country there are very few "bridge people" to welcome them and help them navigate an unfamiliar culture.
 He continues:

 "When you're at the end of your life and look back... were you a bridge person or did you build walls?
 We definitely want to be bridge people.
 We want to welcome people and help them get started."

-Bill and his wife are long-time volunteers in the Tucson refugee-serving community, and he is on the Board of Directors of the Tucson Refugee Ministry.
+Bill and his wife are long-time volunteers in the Tucson refugee-serving community.
 The initial three FE Exam Prep classes were held at the Refugee Resource Center, and were co-written by Randiesia Fletcher, the Co-Founder of the Refugee Resource Center.

-The next FE Exam Prep class will run from August 21-December 11 in Tucson, in collaboration with UA Continuing & Professional Education.
+The next FE Exam Prep class will run from August 25-December 8, 2021, in collaboration with the office of Continuing & Professional Education.